 12 ?
 00:00:00 ps

-is being launched as a different PID (8 in this case), the special casing from the Linux kernel does not come into play, and default SIGTERM
+The program exits immediately, as we’d like.
+But look at the ps output: our first process is now pid1 instead of sigterm.
+Since sigerm is being launched as a different PID (8 in this case), the special casing from the Linux kernel does not come into play, and default SIGTERM handling is active.
+To step through exactly what happens in our case:

-- Our container is created, and the command
+1. Our container is created, and the command /usr/sbin/pid1 sigterm is run inside of it.

-signal to itself, causing it to die.pid1
+3. sigterm raises the SIGTERM signal to itself, causing it to die.

-sees that its child died from SIGTERM (== signal 15) and exits with exit code 143 (== 128 + 15).- Since our PID1 is dead, our container dies too.
+4. pid1 sees that its child died from SIGTERM (== signal 15) and exits with exit code 143 (== 128 + 15).

-, you can do the same thing with sleep
+This isn’t just some magic with sigterm, you can do the same thing with sleep:

 $ docker run --rm --name sleeper fpco/pid1 sleep 100